r-kupin/webserv/README.md

 3. Run `make test`
 # Features
 ## Done
+- Your program has to take a configuration file as argument, or use a default path.
 - Choose the [port](#listen) and [host](#server_name) of each server.
 - Setup default [error_pages](#error_page).
 - Setup routes with one or multiple of the following rules/configuration [return](#return)
 	- Define a list of accepted HTTP methods for the route.
 	- Define a HTTP redirection.
 	- Define a directory or a file from where the file should be searched
+	- Make the route able to accept uploaded files and configure where they should be saved
 - Set a default file to answer if the request is a directory ([index](#index)).
 - Make it work with POST and GET methods.
 - Your server must be compatible with the web browser of your choice